vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/1-dockerfiles/1-README.md

 #### Without Multistage

-- First Lets Build the image without multistage.
+- First Build the simple image without multistage.
 For that take a look at `SimpleDockerfile`.
 ```
 $ cat SimpleDockerfile